-Looking at novel perks offered by technology organizations, we examined the role they play as signals of organizational culture and how this may impact the justification of employee exploitation and mistreatment from a system justification theoretical perspective.
-To investigate this, we introduced a sample comprising of 291 university students (83.3% Female, Mage = 19.35, SDage = 2.38) to a fictitious technology company and one of its employees through promotional media and a series of vignettes.
+Looking at novel perks offered by technology companies, we examined the role they play as signals of organizational culture and how this may impact the justification of employee exploitation and mistreatment from a system justification theoretical perspective.
+To investigate this, we introduced a sample comprising of 291 university students (83.3% Female, Mage = 19.35, SDage = 2.38) to a fictitious software firm and one of its employees through promotional media and a series of vignettes.
 Measures of exploitation justification, interpersonal mistreatment justification, and expectations of perfectionism were taken from participants in two conditions, differentiated by the presence of novel perks offered by the organization.
-Results from a series of student's t-tests are anticipated to show greater justification of exploitation and mistreatment and higher expectations of perfectionism from participants exposed to information about a company's novel benefits.
-These findings will suggest that perks provide evidence to an observer that an organization is a fun and employee-oriented place to work, thus defining the system in their mind that is bolstered in the face of contradicting information such as episodes of exploitation.
-This contributes to the body of research on non-monetary benefits and provides insight into the complex relationship between modern human resource policies and employee well-being in a time where the modern workplace is rapidly changing.
+Results from a series of student’s t-tests provided no causal evidence to suggest the presence of extravagant perks leads to greater justification of exploitation, mistreatment, or unfair expectations.
+However, the correlational analysis revealed that the belief that a company is a fun place to work is positively linked to the perceived amount of perks offered and with all key outcomes.
+These findings suggest that when a person thinks a company is more fun to work at, they are more likely to justify unfair treatment of employees within that company.
+Further research will need to improve manipulations of perceived perks and fine-tune measures of perceived culture.
+This contributes to the body of research on non-monetary benefits and provides insight into the complex relationship between modern human resource policies and employee wellbeing in a time where the modern workplace is rapidly changing.

 Workplace Modernization

-When asked to imagine a prototypical office building from even a few years ago, it's a safe bet that your mind will conjure up an image of grey walls encompassing neatly lined cubicles, each hosting a quiet figure hunched over a computer.
-These grey walls have been swapped for energizing vibrant colours or removed altogether within the last few decades.
+When asked to imagine a prototypical office building from even a few years ago, it’s a safe bet that your mind will conjure up an image of grey walls encompassing neatly lined cubicles, each hosting a quiet figure hunched over a computer.
+Within the last few decades, these grey walls have been swapped for energizing vibrant colours or removed altogether.
 The drab cubical of the past has been replaced with bean bags, sofas and communal desks available for anyone to come set up their work-provided laptops.

 Silicon Valley has proudly carried the torch as vanguards of this new, ideal office culture.
-Tech giants and start-ups alike have clustered in close quarters within Santa Clara Valley, attracting thousands of young computer science graduates each year and fighting to snatch up the cream of the crop.
-Top talent is enticed with free meal options (Schneider, 2019), onsite laundry, car maintenance (Nvidia, 2021), and gyms (Employee Benefits Details, 2020a).
-The typical workplace now offers flexible working hours (Employee Benefits Details, 2020b) and offices designed around fun and collaboration.
+Tech giants and start-ups alike lay clustered within Santa Clara Valley.
+Each year they attract thousands of young computer science graduates and fight to snatch up the cream of the crop.
+Top talent is enticed with free meal options (Schneider, 2019) and onsite amenities such as laundry services, car maintenance (Nvidia, 2021), and fully equipped gyms (Employee Benefits Details, 2020a).
+The typical workplace now offers flexible working hours (Employee Benefits Details, 2020b) for employees to come and go as they please from offices designed around fun and collaboration.